 Auditors determined that two of the School's students did not meet the statutory and ADE guideline requirements for full time enrollment (FTE).
-The FTE that was reported for these students was not correct based on the annual instructional hours the students were enrolled in.
+According to analysis of the School's bell schedule and calendar for the School's high school, auditors determined that as long as a student was enrolled in 5 courses for FY2021, they would receive enough hours and courses to be considered full time.
+However, the FTE that was reported for two students was not correct based on the number of courses the students were enrolled in.
 As a result, the School overreported the FTE for two students.